lilsemy/SUMO_Group4/README.md

 ---
 ## How to run the Program:
+1) Extract the .zip folder.
+2) Inside the extracted folder you find two folders: ".idea" and "SUMO_Group4-main".
-To run the program, open the Project Folder in an IDE of your choice and Run the "Launcher" Class.
+3) Open the "SUMO_Group4-main" Folder (the second one), in an IDE of your choice.
+4) Run the "Launcher" Class.

 ### Dependencies: